MicrosoftDocs/OfficeDocs-O365ITPro/Office365-MileIQ/give-access-mileiq-admin-center.md

 ## How do I access the MileIQ admin center?

-You can access the MileIQ admin center at [https://admin.mileiq.com](https://admin.mileiq.com/) after you set up an account with a Business Administrator role.
+You can access the MileIQ admin center at [https://admin.mileiq.com](https://admin.mileiq.com/) after you set up an account with a business administrator role.

-### Assign a user to the Business Administrator role
+### Assign a user to the business administrator role

-The global admin can assign a new administrator role, Business Administrator, in Azure Active Directory.
-Once designated, a Business Administrator can manage the workflows in the MileIQ admin center.
-More than one Business Administrator can be assigned.
+The global admin can assign a new administrator role, business administrator, in Azure Active Directory.
+Once designated, a business administrator can manage the workflows in the MileIQ admin center.
+The global admin can assign more than one business administrator.

 1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com/) with an account that's a global admin for the directory.
 2. Select **Admin centers** and then select **Azure Active Directory**.